 - keeping to the right

 - walking single or double file

-- · keeping hands and objects off the walls and any items hanging there
+- keeping hands and objects off the walls and any items hanging there

 - keeping hands and objects to oneself

-- refraining from talking
+- walking quietly

-PLAYGROUND/RECESS BEHAVIOR
+OUTSIDE/RECESS/PLAYGROUND BEHAVIOR

-To ensure the safety of students while on the playground/during recess, the following rules will be followed:
+To ensure the safety of students while outside/playground/during recess, the following rules will be followed:

-- Students will be taught and expected to use the equipment safely. - No pushing or fighting on the playground and school grounds. - Students may not leave the playground without the teacher's permission. - Students will promptly and respectfully follow a teacher's directive. - Significant misbehavior may result in loss of playground/recess privileges. - Students are NOT allowed on the playground before/after school without parental /adult supervision.
+- Students will be taught and expected to use all equipment safely. - No pushing or fighting on the playground and school grounds. - Students may not leave the playground without the teacher's permission. - Students will promptly and respectfully follow a teacher's directive.